 Of course, hard skills aren’t the only assets employers are interested in.
 Anyone who has served in the armed forces recognizes the importance of teamwork, respect for the chain of command, personal responsibility, and leadership.
 Employers often consider candidates who possess these qualities a cut above the rest.

 One of the best ways veterans can pursue a career in the private sector is through American Corporate Partners.
 ACP is a nonprofit organization committed to helping veterans transition from the armed services to civilian life.
 According to their 2018 annual report, ACP offers veterans career guidance and development through mentoring, career counseling and networking opportunities.
 Since 2008, ACP has paired with over 75 corporate partners like Disney, AT&T, Wells Fargo, and many more, to help returning service members define their own success at home.

 Veterans seeking work in the public sector—or returning to states without Private Employment Veteran Preference—have several resources at their disposal to help them in their pursuit to rejoin the workforce.
 For example, FedsHireVets is a veteran employment website run by the U.S. Office of Personnel Management that assists returning service members to find employment with the Federal Government.

 Regardless of whether they’re seeking public or private employment, in order to receive the benefits of Veteran Preference laws, veterans must be eligible.
 To learn more about eligibility requirements, be sure to visit TheMilitaryWallet for more information.

 Career Opportunities with Homes 4 Families

 Homes 4 Families proudly supports and hires veterans.
-We believe that veteran to veteran support is key to the long-term success of our military families.
-Veterans have a great understanding of teamwork, responsibility and can personally relate to the veterans we serve within our organization.
+We believe that veteran-to-veteran support is key to the long-term success of our military families.
+Veterans have a great understanding of teamwork, and responsibility and can personally relate to the veterans we serve within our organization.
 Visit our careers page to learn more and apply for one of our open positions today.